Car Parking

 The Museum’s accessible entry point is signposted from the car park into the building via a side door behind the Clock House Café building.
 Door widths and access points into and within the building are suitable for standard sized wheelchairs and small mobility scooters.

-- Events: during special events and behind the scenes tours some activities/displays also take place in the Ballroom Room on the ground floor, which is accessed via a steep ramp.
-Due to availability of space, some activities take place in areas like the Grand Hall Upper Gallery, the Red Corridor and the library is accessible via stairs only.
+Events; during special events and behind the scenes tours some activities/displays also take place in the Ballroom Room on the ground floor, which is accessed via a steep ramp.
+Due to availability of space, some activities take place in areas like the Grand Hall Upper Gallery, the Red Corridor and the library are accessible via stairs only.
 However, we will make every effort to ensure these areas are as accessible as possible.

-- Grounds & Gardens: the front of the building and grounds are accessible via a gravel driveway from the car park.
+Gardens & Grounds; the front of the building and grounds are accessible via a gravel driveway from the car park.
 Please note that some grass areas and the lawns are uneven.

 Blind and Visually Impaired Friendly